testdevlab/Py-TestUI/README.md

 are built-in within Elements class.

 Action methods are the ones meant to do something over the UI.
-In case they cannot be performed, they will rise an error which will show all the information needed for debugging:
+In case they cannot be performed, an error will be raised that will show all the information needed for debugging:

 ```py